BIP 322: Generic Signed Message Format

 Acknowledgements

-Thanks to David Harding, Jim Posen, Kalle Rosenbaum, Pieter Wuille, Andrew Poelstra, and many others for their feedback on the specification.
+Thanks to David Harding, Jim Posen, Kalle Rosenbaum, Pieter Wuille, Andrew Poelstra, Luke Dashjr, and many others for their feedback on the specification.

 References